nmaguiar/nearless/README.md

     // Wait for service to be up
     // Make the same request to the chat service and return the answer

+# --------------------
+- name: Trigger type-a
+  exec: |
+    // Any target whose type is 'type-a' that is down (scale = 0) but a service made a request to it; code to scale up
+    // Wait for service to be up
+    // Make the same request to the chat service and return the answer

 ```

 ### Defining sources & targets